-Why the relation between laser energy and
+Why the relation between laser energy and charge is not linear?

-- (a) Because of spacecharge. - (b) Higher laser energy will induce more heating in the cathode and reduce the QE. - (c) There is a trade off between laser energy and RF power.
+• (a) Because of spacecharge.

+- (b) Higher laser energy will induce more heating in the cathode and reduce the QE. - (c) There is a trade off between laser energy and RF power.